websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/managing-prices/introduction-to-pricing.md

 * If an applicable Promotion List does not have a price entry for the SKU, any existing price modifiers are applied to the unit price, and the total is used for the promo price.

-* If there is no applicable Promotion List and the Base Promotion List is set to 0, the promo price is set to 0.
+* If there is not applicable Promotion List and the Base Promotion List is set to 0, the promo price

 ### Calculating an SKU's Final Price